Bayesian/Graphoid intersection property for factorisation spaces: Order on partial coverings and factorisation spaces

-$\R_{+,*}$ can be seen as a vector space for the product law and the exponentiation; we recall that the Cartesian product of vector spaces can be given a structure of vector space.
-Pose $\g=(\R_{+,*})^E$ and $\g_a\subseteq \g$ the vector subspace\footnote{In this presentation we decided not to take the logarithm to be faithfull to how factorisation spaces or factor graphs are usually introduced.} of $\g$ constituted of functions $f$ that can be factorised by $\pi_a$, in other words there is $\tilde{f}$ such that $f=\tilde{f}\circ \pi_a$. \\
+$\R_{>0}$ can be seen as a vector space for the product law and the exponentiation and similarly for the product of these spaces.
+In this section we keep the, unusual, product convention to stay closer to the spirit of factorisation.